sleekmason/Lilidog/README.md

 Pretty much, Debian.
 With some of the hard parts done, and some cool stuff along the way.

+### This is the stable version.
+Buster repos only.

 __NOTE*__ If you would like this version with updated drivers from sid, and the newest kernel available<br/>
 See: https://github.com/sleekmason/Lilidog-buster-w-custom-kernel